heartshare/swarm2/README.md

-# private-cloud
+# Private cloud

-A Docker swarm cluster with GlusterFS
+A straight-forward, simple to deploy, Docker swarm cluster with GlusterFS.